Leesaal/WorkDayScheduler/README.md

 ## Limitations

-There is currently no option to clear just one
+There is currently no option to clear just one hours description.
+The only function available to clear, is Clear All.

 ## Link to page